Balanced-COPA/Balanced-COPA.github.io/_includes/index.md

 <h1>Results</h1>

 <h2>Easy and Hard Subsets Results</h2>
 <img src="{{site.url}}/assets/images/easy_hard_eval.png" alt="Easy/Hard Evaluation">
 <p>Prediction keys for BERT and RoBERTa are available <a href="{{site.url}}/downloads/predictions.tar.bz2"
   rel="nofollow" target="_blank">
     Here predictions.tar.bz2 (2.2K)</a></p>

 <p>Previous models perform similarly on both <em>Easy</em> and <em>Hard</em> subsets, with the exception of Sasakiet al. (2017).
 Overall both BERT (76.5% ) and RoBERTa (87.7% ) considerably outperform the best previous model (71.4% ).
-However, BERT's improvements over previous work can be almost entirely attributed to high accuracy on the <em>Easy</em> subset: on this subset, finetuned BERT-large improves 8.6 percent over the model by Sasakiet al. (2017) (83.9% vs. 75.3%), but on the <em>Hard</em> subset, the improvement is only 2.9 percent (71.9% vs. 69.0%).
+However, BERT's improvements over previous work can be almost entirely attributed to high accuracy on the <em>Easy</em> subset: on this subset.
 This indicates that BERT relies on superficial cues.
 The difference between accuracy on <em>Easy</em> and <em>Hard</em> is less pronounced for RoBERTa, but still suggests some reliance on superficial cues.
 We speculate that superficial cues in the COPA training set prevented BERT and RoBERTa from focusing on task-related non-superficial cues such as causally related event pairs.</p>